ucsb-seclab/greed/README.md

 ```

-The source analysis only works on `x86_64` systems.
 The bytecode analyses should work on any system where `gigahorse` can be properly compiled.

 Finally, to run `greed`:
 ```bash